MitchellTesla/Ethereum_2.0/docs/NodeSource/Nodejs_install.md

 If you're not a fan of curl <url> | bash -, or are using an unsupported distribution, you can try a manual installation.

-These instructions assume sudo is present, however some distributions do not include this command by default, particularly those focused on a minimal environment.
+These instructions assume 'sudo' is present, however some distributions do not include this command by default, particularly those focused on a minimal environment.
 In this case, you should install sudo or su to root to run the commands directly.

 1. Remove the old PPA if it exists

 This step is only required if you previously used Chris Lea's Node.js PPA.

-# add-apt-repository may not be present on some Ubuntu releases:
+- add-apt-repository may not be present on some Ubuntu releases:
-# sudo apt-get install python-software-properties
-sudo add-apt-repository -y -r ppa:chris-lea/node.js sudo rm -f /etc/apt/sources.list.d/chris-lea-node_js-*.list sudo rm -f /etc/apt/sources.list.d/chris-lea-node_js-*.list.save
+- sudo apt-get install python-software-properties sudo add-apt-repository -y -r ppa:chris-lea/node.js sudo rm -f /etc/apt/sources.list.d/chris-lea-node_js-*.list sudo rm -f /etc/apt/sources.list.d/chris-lea-node_js-*.list.save

 2. Add the NodeSource package signing key curl -fsSL https://deb.nodesource.com/gpgkey/nodesource.gpg.key | sudo apt-key add -
-# wget can also be used:
+- wget can also be used:
-# wget --quiet -O - https://deb.nodesource.com/gpgkey/nodesource.gpg.key | sudo apt-key add -
+- wget --quiet -O - https://deb.nodesource.com/gpgkey/nodesource.gpg.key | sudo apt-key add -

  The key ID is 1655A0AB68576280.

 3. Add the desired NodeSource repository
  Replace with the branch of Node.js or io.js you want to install: node_6.x, node_8.x, etc...
 VERSION=node_8.x

  The below command will set this correctly, but if lsb_release isn't available, you can set it manually:
  - For Debian distributions: jessie, sid, etc...
  - For Ubuntu distributions: xenial, bionic, etc...
  - For Debian or Ubuntu derived distributions your best option is to use the codename corresponding to the upstream release your distribution is based off.
 This is an advanced scenario and unsupported if your distribution is not listed as supported per earlier in this README.
 DISTRO="$(lsb_release -s -c)"

 echo "deb https://deb.nodesource.com/$VERSION $DISTRO main" | sudo tee /etc/apt/sources.list.d/nodesource.list
 echo "deb-src https://deb.nodesource.com/$VERSION $DISTRO main" | sudo tee -a /etc/apt/sources.list.d/nodesource.list